Macchi M.B.308

 The Macchi MB.308, later Aermacchi MB-308, is a light aircraft produced in Italy in the late 1940s.

 Development

+Development of the MB.308 began shortly after the end of the Second World War under the direction of Macchi technical director Ermanno Bazzocchi.
+Seeking to re-establish the company’s presence in the emerging civil aviation market, Bazzocchi based the new aircraft on his earlier CNA PM.1 light aircraft design, a pre-war project that had never entered production after its prototype was destroyed during the war.
+The resulting aircraft retained the PM.1’s general arrangement as a high-wing cabin monoplane but incorporated a tricycle undercarriage.

+The prototype, registered “I-FABR”, was completed in 1946 and made its maiden flight on 19 January 1947.
+It was initially powered by a 60 hp CNA D.4 engine, but difficulties obtaining sufficient engines led Macchi to adopt readily available American-built Continental engines for production aircraft, beginning with the Continental C65 and later more powerful C85 and C90 variants as the design evolved.

-It was a conventional high-wing cantilever monoplane with fixed tricycle undercarriage.
+The production aircraft was a conventional high-wing cantilever monoplane with fixed tricycle undercarriage.
 Construction throughout was of wood.
 The pilot and a single passenger or instructor sat side by side, and later examples had a third seat behind them.

 The MB.308 was ordered in quantity by the Italian Air Force, which leased them out to Italy's aeroclubs.
 A modified version with a higher-powered engine was put into production in Argentina, under licence to sailplane manufacturer German Bianco.